Firdawws/Firdawws/README.md

 </p>

 ## 👩‍💻 About Me

-I'm a Computer Science graduate with a growing passion for solving meaningful problems using data, intelligent systems, and ethical AI.
+I'm a Computer Science and Informatics graduate with a growing passion for Data Science, Machine Learning, and Analytics.
+I thrive at the intersection of code, data, and insight — using technology to solve real-world problems and uncover meaningful patterns.

-My interests include:

-- 🧠 Machine Learning & Predictive Analytics
-- 🌍 Ethical AI & Federated Learning
-- 📊 Data Visualization & Business Intelligence
-- 🧪 Real-world problem solving through applied AI
+With hands-on experience from the AfricSDSA Data Science Bootcamp (2025) and practical projects in Python, SQL, and BI tools, I aim to bring clarity to complexity through data storytelling and model-driven solutions.

 ## 🛠️ Tech Stack & Tools